Faculty and Staff

 At the school ceremonies, which take place throughout the rest of the day in various locations across campus, the College of Liberal Arts and individual schools present their own awards and recognize each graduate individually.
 It is at these ceremonies that each graduate’s name is called, and he or she is presented with a diploma cover.

-Diplomas will be mailed June or July for insertion into the diploma cover.
+Diplomas will be mailed June or July (for May graduates) and September (for August graduates) for insertion into the diploma cover received at Commencement.

 Where and when to pick up cap and gown?

-If you are graduating with honors: summa cum laude, magna cum laude or cum laude, your academic college/school will have your honors cords.
+If you are graduating with Latin Honors: summa cum laude, magna cum laude or cum laude, your academic college/school will have your honors cords.
 Please pick them up from your academic college/school.
 If unsure where to pick up items from your academic college/school, contact the Dean’s Office.

 View a full FAQ page to find more answers to your questions.